zulip/zulip/docs/integration-guide.md

 }
 ```

-When writing your own webhook integration, you'll want to write one test
+When writing your own webhook integration, you'll want to write a test function
-function for every message type that your webhook supports.
+for each distinct message condition your webhook supports.
 You'll also need a
 corresponding fixture for each of these tests.
 See [Step 3: Create
 tests](#step-3-create-tests) or [Testing](testing.html) for further details.